5 Tips to Help Caregivers Prepare for Doctor Visits

 When we plan our own health appointments, we already know or have easy access to the knowledge or background information that the doctor will need.
 But when you are assisting someone else, you will need to coordinate with this second person.
 Before you get to the doctor's office, there's a lot you can do to ensure that the appointment is smooth, efficient and productive.

 When accompanying someone you care for to a doctor’s appointment, it is important that you ensure they receive the highest level of care.
-Whether it is your spouse, parent or grandparent, caregivers should arrive to the appointment ready with questions and information that may be important.
+Whether it is your spouse, parent or grandparent, caregivers should arrive at the appointment ready with questions and information that may be important.

-1. Talk With Your Loved One
+Talk with Your Loved One

-2. Make a List of Prescriptions
+Make a List of Prescriptions

-If possible, call the clinic ahead of your visit to make them aware of any needs that your loved one may have, like a wheelchair.
-This is also a good time to find out what types of tests and procedures your loved one may need to be prepared for during the visit.
+If possible, call the clinic in advance to make them aware of any needs that your loved one may have, like a wheelchair.
+Connecting with the office ahead of the meeting allows you to check on what types of tests and procedures your loved one should expect during the visit.

 By calling ahead, you can double-check if there are any specific requirements, like fasting before blood work.
 Confirm the appointment's date and time and ask if there's anything your loved one should do to prepare.
 If you have questions about accessibility, directions or insurance, a pre-appointment call is a great time to communicate them.

 During a physician's visit, a lot of information is coming your way in a short period of time.
 Be sure to take reliable notes during the appointment to have a reference point for important information gained when you get home.
 You can take notes either in a notebook with a pen or pencil or in a notes app on your smartphone.
 And don't be shy to ask your doctor to repeat a complicated instruction or request if it helps you capture the entire point accurately.